It is not how much we have, but how much we enjoy, that makes happiness.

 It reminds you to question what you are thinking – so you can change the negative thoughts into truthful thoughts, which relieves stress and anxiety.
 Focusing on one at a time can make you happier and more productive.

 10 Minutes A Day

 Practicing meditation for just 10 minutes a day helps you to pay attention to what you are doing, when you are doing it.
 How many times have you gone up the stairs and forgot why?
 It also reminds you to be grateful for the little things that we overlook by being stressed.
 If you are focusing on the present, then you can’t be worrying about the future or dwelling on the past.
 Jon Kabat-Zinn is one of my favorites.

 Stop Watching The News

 If I’m walking around my neighborhood, sometimes I count to 10 over and over.
 I picture the numbers in my head and use my fingers as I say the numbers out loud.
 Doing this for 5 to 10 minutes helps me to stay in the present.
 I’ll go as long as I can before my mind wanders.
-When it does – I acknowledge what I’m thinking and get back to counting.
+When it does – I recognize what I’m thinking and get back to counting.
 When my walk is over my mind is clear.
 Meditating helps your mind relax in the present and the future.

 Prepare For the Next Day

 When you get home from work (or if you’re already home -do this in the afternoon) Make lunch for the next day- pick out your clothes – get the coffee ready – get your sneakers and exercise clothes out (so you won’t have an excuse not to go) – empty the dishwasher – get dinner stuff ready – throw a load of clothes in.